mobilizingcs/ids_labs/unit_4/lab4a/lab4a.md

     - One way of describing this sort of trend is with a line.
 - Data scientists often _fit_ lines to their data to make predictions.
     - What we mean by _fit_ is to come up with a line that's close to as many of the data points as possible.
-- Create an scatterplot for `height` and `armspan`.
+- Create a scatterplot for `height` and `armspan`.
 Then run the following code.
 Draw a line by clicking twice on the _Plot_ pane.

 ```r
 add_line()